Chicago Hardy Fig Tree – Live Plant – 4 to 6 Inch – Patio and Garden – Fruit Bearing

 Bring the Taste of Fresh Figs to Your Home Garden

-Benefits of Growing Your Own Figs: Imagine stepping into your backyard and picking fresh, sweet figs right off the tree!
-The Chicago Hardy Fig Tree offers not only delicious fruit but also ornamental value with its attractive foliage.
+Imagine stepping into your backyard and picking fresh, sweet figs right off your own fruit bearing tree!
+This hardy fig tree offers not only delicious fruit but also ornamental value with its attractive foliage.
 Growing your own figs is a rewarding experience, connecting you with nature and providing healthy, homegrown produce.
-Plus, you’ll avoid the preservatives and transportation costs associated with store-bought figs.
+Plus, you’ll avoid the preservatives and transportation costs associated with store-bought figs, making this patio fig tree a smart and delicious investment.

 Frequently Asked Questions